travis-ci/docs-travis-ci-com/user/languages/android.md

 ---
-title: Building an Android Project (beta)
+title: Building an Android Project
 layout: en
 permalink: /user/languages/android/
 ---

-### Warning

-The features described here are still in development and are subject to change without backward compatibility or migration support.

 ### What This Guide Covers